Is AIM Global (Alliance in Motion Global) legit or scam? Read this review and find out.

 - Complete Phyto-Energizer

-Retail price is Php1,250 while distributors price is Php930.
+The retail price is Php1,250 while the distributors’ price is Php930.
 It is a lower version of C24/7 minus the anti-aging.
 It is said the pregnant women and people aged 18 years old and below can take the supplement.

 - Choleduz Omega Supreme

-It’s a dietary supplement in soft gel form that contains Fish Oil plus Vitamin E that are essential in reducing the body’s bad cholesterol.
-The retail price is at Php880 while distributors price is Php660.
+It’s a dietary supplement in a soft gel form that contains Fish Oil plus Vitamin E that are essential in reducing the body’s bad cholesterol.
+The retail price is at Php880 while the distributors’ price is Php660.